 Usa Pickleball Rules

 A side out occurs when the serving team commits a fault or loses a point, resulting in the serve switching to the opposing team.
 It’s essentially a change of possession and provides an opportunity for the receiving team to score points.
 A side out can greatly impact the momentum of the game, often leading to a shift in dynamic and strategy.
 For players, it’s important to remain focused and adapt to the changing circumstances to maintain their competitive edge.

-You may also like: Usa Pickleball National Championships
+You may also like: How Is Pickleball Different From Tennis?

+Usa Pickleball Rules